 WELLNESS & INTEGRATIVE HEALTH.
 More than ever before, psychiatry is looking closely at the impact of what we eat on our mental and emotional health.
 I value systemic approaches that promote food as medicine, physical activity to reduce anxiety or improve mood, and social support to strengthen efforts for change.
 I encourage openness to all methods of healing and may recommend other providers like group or family therapists, massage therapists, acupuncturists, or nutritionists.

 INTEGRATED HEALTHCARE.
 We know more about how adverse events in childhood impact adult medical and mental health, and are making new progress toward integrating medical and mental health care as a result.
 I understand that medication can at times be essential when treating some levels of depression and anxiety, or to assist with substance use withdrawal or recovery maintenance.
 I value coordinating care with medical and psychiatric providers to assure the best possible support.

 ATRIUM HEALTHCARE.
-I maintain a part-time role as a psychotherapist at Behavioral Health Charlotte and work some weekends, and other times as-needed, on the Child and Adolescent Inpatient unit.
-I have also worked with Atrium's Child and Adolescent Partial Hospitalization and Behavioral Health Integration programs.
+After starting private practice, I maintained a part-time role as a psychotherapist at Behavioral Health Charlotte on the Child and Adolescent Inpatient unit until March 2020.
+I also worked with Atrium's Child and Adolescent Partial Hospitalization and Behavioral Health Integration programs.

 - National Association of Social Workers

 - International Association of Yoga Therapists